SUPERCAR NOSTALGIA IS A BLOG EXPLORING SOME OF THE GREAT OUT-OF-PRODUCTION AUTOMOBILES

 In February 2008, BMW introduced the company’s first Dual Clutch Transmission as an option for the M3.

-Produced in collaboration with Getrag and dubbed the M Double Clutch Transmission (M-DCT), this replacement for the old SMG II arrangement incorporated two clutches with one serving the odd numbered gears and the other for the even numbered gears to enable almost seamless shift times.
+Produced in collaboration with Getrag and dubbed the M Double Clutch Transmission (M-DCT), this replacement for the old SMG II arrangement incorporated two clutches with one serving the odd numbered gears and the other for the even numbered gears to enable almost seamless shifts.

 Via the MDrive application, drivers could select one of eleven Drivelogic software modes for the M-DCT system (six manual and five automatic).
 In manual mode, gear shifts were carried out via F1-style shift paddles located behind the steering wheel.